mikrosk/mikrosk.github.io/xbios/index.md

 ---

 Struggling with supporting all of those in one, unified way?
-Take a look at my project: https://github.com/mikrosk/atari_sound_setup.
+Take a look at my project: [Atari Sound Setup](https://github.com/mikrosk/atari_sound_setup).